ichejra/ft_transcendence/README.md

 - Mulitplayer Pong game with match making system.
 - Real-time direct chat.
-- Create and Chat in private/public channels with other users.
+- Create private/public channels and Chat with other users.
-- Profile
+- User Profile
-- ad much more futures...
+- And many other features...

 ## Screenshots
   ### Home page